Oro-Medonte: Black history

 In 1819, a landmark decision was made in Fort York (now Toronto) to grant land to Black militiamen of Captain Runchey's Company of Coloured Men on an equal basis as it would be granted to Whites.
 The land designated for Black settlement was in Oro Township.
 Within a few years all Blacks of any origin could acquire land in Oro Township on an equal basis as any other settler.

 There was a military strategy behind the decision.
 Settlers would provide support for the fort at Penetanguishene by providing food and other local supplies, and, if the war with the U.S. again broke out, the trained militiamen could be armed to defend the region.

 Although for years folklore suggested that the Oro Black Settlement was populated by escaped slaves coming to Oro via the underground railroad (UGRR), documentation suggests all Black settlers were freemen.
 Further, the 1819 settlement preceded by about a decade what is commonly consider the beginning of the UGRR.

 The blocks of land on the Penetanguishene Road, were at the time being granted to settlers of European origin.
 In that one or more Blacks had already established successful farms further east, a road was surveyed parallel to that road and named Wilberforce in honour of William Wilberforce, the British parliamentarian who worked so hard to abolish slavery.
 The Blacks were settled along this new road.

 The Oro Black Settlement grew to about 90 families, then diminished as the settlers found steady income elsewhere (mainly on railway trains and ships on the Great Lakes).
 The last Oro Black retired to Barrie in the 1940s, and when he died, he was buried in the cemetery beside the Oro African Church.

+The Oro African Methodist Episcopal Church School was a rural segregated Black school established in 1849 in Oro-Medonte, alongside the Oro African Methodist Episcopal Church.
+The school served the children of African Canadian settlers who had been granted land in the Oro settlement by the British colonial government.
+Operated in tandem with the church, it provided basic literacy and religious education in a log structure built by the community itself.
+As one of the few early schools for Black students in rural Upper Canada, it reflects the intersection of race, land access, and education in early 19th-century Ontario.
 The Oro Methodist Episcopal African Church was built out of logs by the Oro Black Settlers and was finished in 1849.
 It is likely the oldest log African Church still standing in North America.
 In 2003, it was designated a Canadian national historic site, mainly due to the link the Oro settlers had to the War of 1812.
 The church had fallen into disrepair, but since the summer of 2015 work has begun on restoring it.